1. What is WIOCC?

 12. If my company is looking to invest in the African continent, why should we select WIOCC as our wholesale provider?

-WIOCC understands the ongoing needs of carriers, ISPs, OTTs and content providers, creating the two-way dialogue and long-term relationships required to successfully tailor individual customer solutions.
+WIOCC understands the ongoing needs of carriers, ISPs, WISPs, OTTs and content providers, creating the two-way dialogue and long-term relationships required to successfully tailor individual client solutions.
 It also offers the simple, flexible commercial terms, competitive pricing and excellent customer support demanded by such organisations.